 ITAR/Military Flex and Rigid-Flex PCBs

-At this point, it is common knowledge that rigid-flex printed circuit boards help customers reducing their PCB footprint, as well as allowing you to use fewer parts and interconnections and to take on more aggressive design challenges.
-However, the next level of flex and rigid-flex PCBs is being able to design and manufacture parts in the U.S. for ITAR, military, and aerospace applications.
+Rigid-flex printed circuit boards help customers reduce their PCB footprint, use fewer parts and interconnections, and tackle more complex design challenges.
+The next level of flex and rigid-flex PCBs involves designing and manufacturing parts in the U.S. for ITAR, military, and aerospace applications.

-Our NetVia Group facility and highly dedicated staff in Dallas, Texas has more than 25 years of engineering and production experience in flex and rigid-flex PCBs for military, aerospace, and defense applications.
-Having extensive experience with both rigid and flexible polyimide PCB materials along with the traditional FR-4 products allowsus to ensure that our customers get the highest quality regardless of their design parameters.
+Our NetVia Group facility in Dallas, Texas, has over 25 years of engineering and production experience in flex and rigid-flex PCBs for military, aerospace, and defense applications.
+With extensive knowledge of both rigid and flexible polyimide PCB materials, along with traditional FR-4 products, we ensure the highest quality regardless of design parameters.

 High reliability rigid flex PCB